This African-Inspired Chickpea Peanut Stew is the perfect antidote for cold, dreary autumn days.

 Instructions

-Heat the oil in a large pot over medium heat.
-Add the onion and a pinch of salt, and cook it for about 15 minutes, stirring frequently.
+- Heat the oil in a large pot over medium heat.
+Add the onion and a pinch of salt, and cook it for 5 to 10 minutes, stirring frequently.
 It should be fragrant and golden.

 Looks amazing!
 I came over from Zsu’s blog!
 Glad I did!
 Great place you have here!